 Judd Apatow is a popular award-winning American comedian, director, producer, screenwriter, and actor.
 Born and raised in New York in the United States, Apatow began his career as a stand-up comedian.
-He later gained prominence for ‘The Ben Stiller Show’, a comedy TV program on which he served as a writer.
-Though the show was cancelled shortly after, his exceptional writing for the show won him an Emmy Award.
-Over the years he worked in several films in various capacities and earned major international fame for directing comedy films, such as ‘The 40-Year Old Virgin’, ‘Funny People’, and ‘This is 40’.
-His contributions to films have won him several awards and nominations.
-He is known to frequently collaborate with the same cast and crew in his projects, with Seth Rogen, Will Ferrell, and Paul Rudd being some of his most frequent collaborators.
-Also known for his philanthropic works, he supports ‘Bogart Pediatric Cancer Research Program’ and ‘Children's Cancer Research Center at Children's hospital’.
+He later gained prominence for ‘The Ben Stiller Show,’ a comedy TV program for which he served as a writer.
+Though the show was canceled shortly after, his exceptional writing for the show won him an ‘Emmy Award.’
+Over the years, he has worked in several films in various capacities.
+He has earned international fame for directing comedy films, such as ‘The 40-Year Old Virgin,’ ‘Funny People,’ and ‘This is 40.’
+His contribution to films has won him several awards and nominations.
+He is known to frequently collaborate with the same cast and crew for his projects, with Seth Rogen, Will Ferrell, and Paul Rudd being some of his most frequent collaborators.
+Also known for his philanthropic work, Apatow supports ‘Bogart Pediatric Cancer Research Program’ and ‘Children's Cancer Research Center at Children's hospital.